Tools and Skills

-Last month, the CEO of smart drug startup Nootrobox revealed the company’s strange method for staying productive – they fast for up to 36 hours every week.
+Cofounder Geoffrey Woo revealed the company’s unusual method for staying productive in an interview with The Mercury News – much of the team fasts for up to 36 hours every week.

-Every Monday night, Nootrobox employees wave good-bye to food, only breaking fast at a communal breakfast on Wednesday mornings.
-“We’re actually super productive on Tuesdays,” cofounder Geoffrey Woo told The Mercury News.
+Every Monday night, HVMN (it’s supposed to be pronounced “human”) employees wave good-bye to food, only breaking fast at a communal breakfast on Wednesday mornings.
+“We’re actually super productive on Tuesdays,” told .
 “It’s hard at first, but we literally adopted it as part of the company culture.”